exnext/colorex/README.md

 let color = colorpicker.color; //#0000ff
 ```

-## Create component with alphablend
+## Create a component with alphablend detail

-Adding alphablend with true value, we create colorex component with alphablend picker.
-Getter of color property return hacadecimal value with alpha;
+Adding an alphablend field with the value set to true, we create colorex component with alpha blend picker.
+Getter of the color property return hexadecimal value with alpha level.

 ```js
 let config = {